LUXOPHIA/OpenCL/README.md

 > ```

 The **kernel** object (see chapter 2.8.) automatically creates the `TCLBuildr` class at runtime.
-However, you can check for compiling and linking errors by creating a `TCLBuildr` class before running the kernel.
+However, you can check for compilation and linking errors by creating a `TCLBuildr` object before running the kernel.
 > `Object Pascal`
 > ```Delphi
 > _Buildr.Handle;  // Run build